NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 ### WAT?

-In essence, it's an idea which tries to
+In essence, it is an idea which tries to

-- seperate/isolate the 'state' of an application to a single location
+- separate/isolate the 'state' of an application to a single location
 - limits the flow of the data in an application

 ### What is Redux?